Big E (wrestler): WWE Champion (2021–2022)

 Big E was originally scheduled to defend his WWE Championship at the WWE Day 1 event against Seth Rollins.
-On the November 29 Raw, Big E lost to Kevin Owens in a non-title match via disqualification after Rollins interfered, so Owens was added to Big E's Day One title match.
-On the December 13 Raw, Big E was pinned by Bobby Lashley in a non-title no disqualification match after Rollins, Owens and MVP interfered, so Lashley was added to Big E's title match.
+On the November 29 episode of Raw, Big E lost to Kevin Owens in a non-title match via disqualification after Rollins interfered, so Owens was added to Big E's Day 1 title match.
+On the December 13 episode of Raw, Big E was pinned by Bobby Lashley in a non-title no disqualification match after Rollins, Owens and MVP interfered, so Lashley was added to the title match.
 Hours before Day 1, due to WWE Universal Champion Roman Reigns contracting COVID-19, Reigns' scheduled opponent Brock Lesnar was also added to Big E's title match.
 In the fatal five-way match on January 1, 2022, Big E lost his title when he was cleanly pinned by Lesnar, ending Big E's reign at 110 days.
-On the January 3 Raw, Big E wrestled Lashley, Owens and Rollins for a WWE Championship shot against Lesnar, but Lashley won.
-One week later on Raw, Big E challenged Rollins to an immediate match and suffered a clean loss.
+On the January 3 episode of Raw, Big E wrestled Lashley, Owens, and Rollins for a WWE Championship shot against Lesnar, but Lashley won.
+On the following episode of Raw, Big E challenged Rollins to an immediate match and suffered a clean loss.

 In an interview published in March 2022, Ewen gave his views on his WWE Championship reign, stating that if it were up to him, he would choose a "longer" reign so that he could "do some more dynamic things".
 Ewen further stated that it was "difficult [for people] to really latch onto a new champion" when "within their first month, [the champion has] multiple losses on TV".
 Ewen then compared his world title reign and how it ended to Kofi Kingston's, suggesting that both of them had a "falling off of a cliff feeling at the hands of one Brock Lesnar and then suddenly, it feels like you woke up a year prior and you're back to doing what you were doing before."

-New Day reunion and neck injury (2022–present)

-In late January 2022, Big E was officially moved back to SmackDown, reuniting with Kofi Kingston as part of New Day, and feuding with Happy Corbin and Madcap Moss.
-Big E participated in the Royal Rumble match at the namesake event, scored no eliminations, and was eliminated by Randy Orton and Riddle.
-In February 2022, New Day feuded with Los Lotharios (Angel Garza and Humberto Carrillo).